kwabenasapong/openpldoc/manual/source/installation.rst

 Linux
 -----

-Setting up OpenLP varies by distribution, we have included documentation on popular distributions or distributions that have OpenLP available from their package managers.
+Setting up OpenLP varies by distribution.
+We have included documentation on popular distributions or distributions that have OpenLP available from their package managers.
 It should be possible to get OpenLP running on nearly any linux distribution.